cbacknet/AppLoader/README.md

 ## So what does this tool do exactly?
 Once uploaded you can access the **AppLoader** from your browser.
 The script will then create a working-directory within its own folder where the tools will be downloaded and extracted into.
-By default you have the possibility to directly download and install **phpMyAdmin** or **MySQLDumper**.
+By default, you have the possibility to directly download and install **phpMyAdmin** or **MySQLDumper**.
 But you can add own tools into the script code if necessary.